ejeong0303/Visual_Programming/project1.2D Solar system, Robot Arm, Windmill, Clock/README.md

 5. Solar System
    - consists the Sun, Earth, Mars and their moons
-   - added the ufos that moves in random direction and speed with sound effects
+   - added the UFOs that move in random direction and speed with sound effects
    - the Earth, Mars, and their moons orbits and self rotates
    - drew the Earth and Mars's orbit path
    - reflects the real size of the planets and moons